SamuraiBarbi/workstation-icarus/README.md

 In Bios go to Advanced Mode
 1. In **OC ->  Advanced CPU configuration -> AMD CBS  -> IMMOU Mode**, set this to **Enabled**

-	This will allow passthrough of hardware to virtualize guest operating systems
+	This will allow passthrough of hardware to virtualize guest operating systems.

 2. In **OC -> Advanced CPU configuration -> SVM Mode**, set this to **Enabled**

-	This will allow passthrough of hardware to virtualize guest operating systems
+	This will allow passthrough of hardware to virtualize guest operating systems.

 3. In **Settings -> Advanced -> Windows OS Configuration -> BIOS UEFI/CSM Mode**, set this to **UEFI**

-	This will allow you to plug your display into the GPU that's in the second PCI-E slot of the motherboard and use it as your hosts primary GPU
+	This will allow you to plug your display into the GPU that's in the second PCI-E slot of the motherboard and use it as your hosts primary GPU.

 4. In **Settings -> Advanced -> Integrated Peripherals -> VGA Card Detection**, set this to **Ignore**

-	This will allow you to use the secondary pci-e slotted GPU as the primary GPU for your host, rather than whatever is in the primary pcie-e slot
+	This will allow you to use the secondary pci-e slotted GPU as the primary GPU for your host, rather than whatever is in the primary pcie-e slot.

 5. Hit **F10** to bring up save menu, and select **yes**

-	This will save your settings as you've configured them and reboot the machine
+	This will save your settings as you've configured them and reboot the machine.

 **LINUX HOST:**

 Choose your distro, get it installed and updated.

 Let's get our applications and networked shares set up.

 ```bash
 sudo apt-get install nala
 sudo nala install nvtop